andersonnnunes/PlayAllMovies/README.md

 There should not be the need for you too change anything before executing the script.

-You have some options to personalize the script's behavior.
-Right now you need to edit the script manually.
+You have the option to set a specific player to be used with this command, in case you are using Opus as a portable program and/or if there is not a default player on the system.

+Use the configuration window to change the script's behavior.

 **Usage**